Precision and recall: Introduction

-Often, there is an inverse relationship between precision and recall, where it is possible to increase one at the cost of reducing the other.
-Brain surgery provides an illustrative example of the tradeoff.
-Consider a brain surgeon removing a cancerous tumor from a patient's brain.
-The surgeon needs to remove all of the tumor cells since any remaining cancer cells will regenerate the tumor.
+A brain surgeon removing a cancerous tumor from a patient's brain illustrates the tradeoffs as well: The surgeon needs to remove all of the tumor cells since any remaining cancer cells will regenerate the tumor.
 Conversely, the surgeon must not remove healthy brain cells since that would leave the patient with impaired brain function.
-The surgeon may be more liberal in the area of the brain he removes to ensure he has extracted all the cancer cells.
+The surgeon may be more liberal in the area of the brain they remove to ensure they have extracted all the cancer cells.
 This decision increases recall but reduces precision.
-On the other hand, the surgeon may be more conservative in the brain cells he removes to ensure he extracts only cancer cells.
+On the other hand, the surgeon may be more conservative in the brain cells they remove to ensure they extract only cancer cells.
 This decision increases precision but reduces recall.
 That is to say, greater recall increases the chances of removing healthy cells (negative outcome) and increases the chances of removing all cancer cells (positive outcome).
 Greater precision decreases the chances of removing healthy cells (positive outcome) but also decreases the chances of removing all cancer cells (negative outcome).

 Usually, precision and recall scores are not discussed in isolation.
-Instead, either values for one measure are compared for a fixed level at the other measure (e.g. precision at a recall level of 0.75) or both are combined into a single measure.
+A precision-recall curve plots precision as a function of recall; usually precision will decrease as the recall increases.
+Alternatively, values for one measure can be compared for a fixed level at the other measure (e.g. precision at a recall level of 0.75) or both are combined into a single measure.
 Examples of measures that are a combination of precision and recall are the F-measure (the weighted harmonic mean of precision and recall), or the Matthews correlation coefficient, which is a geometric mean of the chance-corrected variants: the regression coefficients Informedness (DeltaP') and Markedness (DeltaP).
 Accuracy is a weighted arithmetic mean of Precision and Inverse Precision (weighted by Bias) as well as a weighted arithmetic mean of Recall and Inverse Recall (weighted by Prevalence).
 Inverse Precision and Inverse Recall are simply the Precision and Recall of the inverse problem where positive and negative labels are exchanged (for both real classes and prediction labels).
-Recall and Inverse Recall, or equivalently true positive rate and false positive rate, are frequently plotted against each other as ROC curves and provide a principled mechanism to explore operating point tradeoffs.
+True Positive Rate and False Positive Rate, or equivalently Recall and 1 - Inverse Recall, are frequently plotted against each other as ROC curves and provide a principled mechanism to explore operating point tradeoffs.
 Outside of Information Retrieval, the application of Recall, Precision and F-measure are argued to be flawed as they ignore the true negative cell of the contingency table, and they are easily manipulated by biasing the predictions.
 The first problem is 'solved' by using Accuracy and the second problem is 'solved' by discounting the chance component and renormalizing to Cohen's kappa, but this no longer affords the opportunity to explore tradeoffs graphically.
 However, Informedness and Markedness are Kappa-like renormalizations of Recall and Precision, and their geometric mean Matthews correlation coefficient thus acts like a debiased F-measure.